tonirecio/fake-bdd-calculator/README.md

 *Scenario Outline: Doing a new operation* : La variable newNumber està com a global i dins d'una funció addNum també es crea un altre variable amb el mateix nom

 *Scenario Outline: Using the previous result in a new operation* : Ok

+*Scenario Outline: Using the previous result in a new operation easier* : Ok